DNSCrypt/dnscrypt-protocol/draft-denis-dprive-dnscrypt.md

 `HChaCha20` is based on the construction and security proof used to create XSalsa20, an extended-nonce variant of Salsa20.

-The `HChaCha20` function takes the following input paramters:
+The `HChaCha20` function takes the following input parameters:

 - `<k>`: secret key
 - `<in>`: a 128-bit input